RetroPie/RetroPie-Docs/docs/Transferring-Roms.md

 4. Remove the USB stick and plug it into the computer containing the ROMs
 5. Add the ROMs to the USB stick inside their respective folders within the `retropie/roms/$CONSOLE` folder, where $CONSOLE is the name of the target console, e.g. `snes` or `arcade`.
 6. Plug it back into the RetroPie system.
 If the USB stick has an activity light, wait for it to finish blinking, else wait (with many GBs of ROMs, wait several hours)
 8. Remove the USB stick.
-The ROMs have now been transferred from the USB to the Retropie system's SD card
+The ROMs have now been transferred from the USB to the RetroPie system's SD card
 9. Refresh the game listing in EmulationStation by pressing F4, or press **Start** on your controller > **Quit** > **Restart EmulationStation**
 10. The transferred games should now be visible within EmulationStation.
 If any are missing, return to step 6